-- 94. CVS Health coordinated the efforts of its subsidiaries CVS Caremark, SilverScript, and CVS Pharmacy, as well as the Manufacturer Co-Conspirators, to execute a fraudulent scheme to deny SilverScript beneficiaries' access to less expensive generic alternatives to brand name drugs, in contravention of federal and state laws, in order for the CVS Defendants to collect substantial rebates from the Manufacturer Co-Conspirators.
-As a result of the NG Scheme, SilverScript beneficiaries paid increased out-of-pocket costs to obtain the Affected Drugs instead of cheaper generic equivalents. - 95.
-In its Code, CVS Health emphasizes its commitment to "Doing the right thing," including that, in undertaking all of its "contractual promises," while it strives to outperform its competition, it will "do so honestly, openly, fairly and with integrity."
-The Code further commits CVS Health to "deal fairly with [its] customers, members, providers, clients, suppliers, regulators, shareholders and others around the world with whom we do business."
-The Code also states CVS Health's refusal to participate in any conduct "intended to mislead, manipulate or take unfair advantage of anyone."
+94. CVS Health coordinated the efforts of its subsidiaries CVS Caremark, SilverScript, and CVS Pharmacy, as well as the Manufacturer Co-Conspirators, to execute a fraudulent scheme to deny SilverScript beneficiaries' access to less expensive generic alternatives to brand name drugs, in contravention of federal and state laws, in order for the CVS Defendants to collect substantial rebates from the Manufacturer Co-Conspirators.
+As a result of the NG Scheme, SilverScript beneficiaries paid increased out-of-pocket costs to obtain the Affected Drugs instead of cheaper generic equivalents.

+95. In its Code, CVS Health emphasizes its commitment to "Doing the right thing," including that, in undertaking all of its "contractual promises," while it strives to outperform its competition, it will "do so honestly, openly, fairly and with integrity."40 The Code further commits CVS Health to "deal fairly with [its] customers, members, providers, clients, suppliers, regulators, shareholders and others around the world with whom we do business."41 The Code also states CVS Health's refusal to participate in any conduct "intended to mislead, manipulate or take unfair advantage of anyone."42

-- 96. The conduct of CVS Health and its subsidiaries cheated SilverScript beneficiaries (and taxpayers) by blocking access to less costly generic versions of the Affected Drugs in exchange for rebates from the Manufacturer Co-Conspirators. - 97.
-Despite its commitments under the Code, CVS Health and its subsidiaries sold off SilverScript Part D formulary access to the Manufacturer Co-Conspirators who were intent on obstructing competition for their blockbuster drugs. - 98.
-CVS Health utilized its control of SilverScript, CVS Caremark, and the CVS Pharmacies to ensure that it would be able to omit and block SilverScript beneficiaries from receiving accurate information about and access to less expensive medications. - 99.
-The complicity among CVS Health's Part D Plan Sponsor (SilverScript), its pharmacy benefit manager (CVS Caremark), and pharmacies (CVS Pharmacies) has allowed the Manufacturer Co-Conspirators the ability to block beneficiary access to less costly generic drugs. - 100.
-Because CVS Health owned (and therefore controlled) the SilverScript PDP, CVS Caremark PBM, and the CVS Pharmacies, any potential competitive discord between its goal of dispensing more expensive brand name versions of the Affected Drugs over less costly generics and what federal and state laws required would simply be ignored.
-Because of what they cynically
+96. The conduct of CVS Health and its subsidiaries cheated SilverScript beneficiaries (and taxpayers) by blocking access to less costly generic versions of the Affected Drugs in exchange for rebates from the Manufacturer Co-Conspirators.

+97. Despite its commitments under the Code, CVS Health and its subsidiaries sold off SilverScript Part D formulary access to the Manufacturer Co-Conspirators who were intent on obstructing competition for their blockbuster drugs.

+98. CVS Health utilized its control of SilverScript, CVS Caremark, and the CVS Pharmacies to ensure that it would be able to omit and block SilverScript beneficiaries from receiving accurate information about and access to less expensive medications.

+99. The complicity among CVS Health's Part D Plan Sponsor (SilverScript), its pharmacy benefit manager (CVS Caremark), and pharmacies (CVS Pharmacies) has allowed the Manufacturer Co-Conspirators the ability to block beneficiary access to less costly generic drugs.

+100. Because CVS Health owned (and therefore controlled) the SilverScript PDP, CVS Caremark PBM, and the CVS Pharmacies, any potential competitive discord between its goal of dispensing more expensive brand name versions of the Affected Drugs over less costly generics and what federal and state laws required would simply be ignored.
+Because of what they cynically termed internally as the "enterprise-wide" benefit to the parent CVS Health, they would simply flout any obligation to provide truthful, non-deceptive information to beneficiaries, to include the generic drugs on SilverScript formularies and/or to dispense the less costly generics.

-&lt;sup>40Code of Conduct, supra note 28.
+40Code of Conduct, supra note 28.

-&lt;sup>41 Id. at 24.
+41 Id. at 24.